kistanod/esp-idf-macos-setup/README.md

 . ./export.sh
 ```

 After this step, you have now added all necessary environments to your $PATH.
-You can check that by running echo $PATH.
+You can check that by running echo $PATH. **Please note that you need to run . ./export.sh every time you exit your terminal**

 ## Connection